ICGC-TCGA-PanCancer/OxoGWrapperWorkflow/README.md

  - https://hub.docker.com/r/ljdursi/pcawg-annotate/
  - https://github.com/ljdursi/sga-annotate-docker

-## Building
+## Building a SeqWare bundle.

 This command will just compile and package the Java portion of the workflow:

     mvn clean package

-To produce a full SeqWare bundle:
+To produce a full SeqWare bundle, you will need to use SeqWare:

 	seqware bundle package --dir target/Workflow_Bundle_OxoGWrapper_*_SeqWare_1.1.2

 #### Usage

 1. Ensure that you have a valid download credetial files in `~/.gnos`.
 For more details, see the sections on [download methods](#download-methods).
 2. Ensure that you have a valid git pem file in `~/.gnos`.
+See here, for more details: https://help.github.com/articles/generating-an-ssh-key/
 3. Call the workflow like this:

 ```